-Autumn is usually pleasantly mild in Tuscany, a period when the Apennines and Mount Amiata patiently wait for winter's first snowfall.
-In the Alps, snow falls more in autumn and spring since winter months are marked by cold and dry periods.
+Every year the Apennines and Mount Amiata patiently wait for winter's first snowfall.
 In the Apennines, winter is always the most snow-filled time of year - the mountains are warmer and drier in other seasons.

-But in December, the magic finally happens!
-After days of great snowfall, Tuscany's winter season officially begins.
-Luckily, the snow falls at lower altitudes too, giving us the chance to admire a few unique Tuscan landscapes covered in pure-white snow.
+After days of great snowfall, we can say it's Winter time!
+Luckily, the snow falls at lower altitudes too, giving us the chance to admire a many Tuscan landscapes covered in pure-white snow.

-Instagramers from all over shared their photos of snow in Tuscany and we've selected their best shots!
+Instagramers shared their photos of snow in Tuscany and we've selected their best shots!
 To join, submit your photos using the hashtag #InstaTuscany and follow @VisitTuscany.

 You can enjoy the "Tuscan sun" on the mountains too!
 Winter offers plenty of opportunities to keep enjoying our region and yes, you can also ski in Tuscany!
-Here, you’ll find an array of large districts and smaller ski resorts where you can choose between many winter activities and sports.
-And you don't have to be a skier to have fun in the Tuscan mountains!
+But you don't have to be a skier to have fun in the Tuscan mountains!